By the time we get to June in Barcelona, the first beach swim is already in the rear view mirror.

 Summer in Barcelona means the inevitable arrival of the festes populars (‘neighbourhood parties’).

-In June you’ll find the festivities kicked off in the picturesque Born neighbourhood; here you can see many Catalan culture staples like the correfoc (a type of parade with fire-breathing dragons), the dancing giants, and a whole bunch of concerts in the area’s beautiful squares.
+Here, you can see many Catalan culture staples like the correfoc (a type of parade with fire-breathing dragons), the dancing giants, and a whole bunch of concerts in the area’s beautiful squares.

 Football Legends Charity Match